kdeldycke/awesome-engineering-team-management/README.md

 ## Building Teams

-Either you inherit an already existing team of have to start from scratch, you'll need to practice the art of building (and consolidating) them.
+Whether you inherit an already existing team or have to start from scratch, you'll need to practice the art of building (and consolidating) them.

 * [Building and Motivating Engineering Teams](http://www.elidedbranches.com/2016/11/building-and-motivating-engineering.html) - What DO engineers want?
 Money, purpose and respect.
+* [Paper we love: Software Engineering Organizations](https://github.com/papers-we-love/papers-we-love/tree/master/software_engineering_orgs) - `The practice of software engineering, and its history is, itself, a complex study in humanity, coordination, and communication.`.
 * [Teams are like bread](https://blog.jessitron.com/2019/06/15/teams-are-like-bread/) - `If you have one team where the magic is flourishing, don't kill it.
 Feed it, grow it, and let it be a source of further strong teams.
 No rushing.`.
 * [Developer Tropes: "Google does it"](https://tomaytotomato.com/developer-tropes/) - It's [cargo-cultish](https://en.wikipedia.org/wiki/Cargo_cult) to imitate the big names in our industry as a path to success.
 Instead, the take home from this article `would be that managers and other leaders should be like ecologists; who measure, observe and nurture their ecosystems.
 Doing so will help build a unique workplace that will yield great results.`.